ZeroDay0utplay/file-compressor-service/README.md

 ## When to Use

 * When compression is not your core feature
-* When you need to protect your m
+* When you need to protect your main app from CPU spikes
+* When files can be large or numerous

+---

+## License

+MIT or your preferred license